Physical Therapy Treatments For Levator Ani Syndrome

 Physical Therapy Treatments For Levator Ani Syndrome | Capitol Physical Therapy | Washington DC Physical Therapists

-Levator ani syndrome is a common pelvic floor dysfunction which may lead to symptoms that can have a significant impact on everyday life.
+It may lead to a variety of symptoms, such as pain and discomfort, that can have a significant impact on everyday life.

 Fortunately, there is help.